ZaPF/Satzung_der_ZaPF/satzung.rst

 - Sommer-ZaPF 2016 in Konstanz,
 - Sommer-ZaPF 2017 in Berlin,
 - Winter-ZaPF 2018 in Würzburg,
+- Sommer-ZaPF 2019 in Bonn,
-- und der Sommer-ZaPF 2019 in Bonn.
+- und der Winter-ZaPF 2019 in Freiburg.